-Have climate-related risks and opportunities influenced your strategy in this area?
-Description of influence Products and services Yes We identify as a key risk related to transition the market impact due to a reduction of investments related to the fossil fuel (Oil, natural gas and coal) in different magnitudes and time horizons according to the reference transition scenarios, but we also identify a very significative opportunities related to clean and non-carbon energies (H2, biogases, nuclear, etc.).
-The publicly available group strategy reflects this in three distinctive strategic lines presented to the AGM 2022 timee distinctive strategic lines presented to the AGM 2022 1.
-Diversification a.
-Core Tubacex products: Grow in i) Aerospace ii) sustainable automotive iii) nuclear iv) other industrial applications, v) Increase our value-added services portfolio around the tube vi) New products to support our clients to reduce emission footprint b.
-Low Carbon solutions: i) New Business Unit devoted to Low carbon solutions, ii) Applications in Hydrogen and Carbon Capture iii) HyValue project (Waste to Hydrogen) Carbon Captaro III) 11) value project (vvacte te 11) aregeni) 2.
-Sustainability Plan to reduce our emissions aligned with 1.5 Paris ambition 3.
-Potential Divestments These strategic lines are already being implemented with clear impact in our product and service portfolio.
-Some specific examples include: Investment in Waste to Hydrogen project (Hyvalue) New steel grades applicable to H2 and Ammonia transport/production • 39% reduction of scope 1 and 2 emission intensity (in relation to gross value added) in 2021 relative to 2019 Supply chain Yes Identified risks and opportunities related to market, and/or value 103 regulation, technology, or physical climate change, will chain require changes from our existing partners in the supply chain.
-As we move forward with our strategy to reduce our internal footprint, we will need our supplier to follow us in this road.
-Scope 3 emissions, mostly upstream, are the largest in our footprint.
-As a result of this we have focused on i) Engage with our suppliers to promote commitment with the Paris objectives.
-We have reached more than 700 key suppliers and requested information on their sustainability policies including climate change. ii) Developed new supply chains, with companies specialized in waste management and circularity to increase the already high percentage of renewable material we use (66.24% in 2021 in our steel making company, and 24.69% in the group, but most of the remaining 75.31% is steel produced with renewable materials).
-As a result of these new supply chains in 2022 we will avoid more than 20.000tn of landfill in relation to previous year, while reducing more than 800tn our raw material procurement, contributing to a reduction of 3000tn of emissions) iii) Develop new supply chains related to energy efficiency and decarbonization of energy.
-Two relevant project in this area are 1) the global energy efficiency initiative, with our new supplier CoolPlanet, to implement digital energy management solutions and identify and implement energy saving initiatives, 2) Joint venture with Novargi to produce hydrogen, for sale to energy-intensive industrial sectors and transportation, based on a production process that uses urban streams valorisation, that has received a 4.5M€ grant for the EU under grant agreement No 101038968 Investment in R&D Yes Tubacex carries out a high level of R&D activity, consistently between 1% and 2% over sales.
+1 As a result of this we have focused on i) Engage with our suppliers to promote commitment with the Paris objectives.
+We have reached more than 800 key suppliers (90% of purchase volume) and requested information on their sustainability policies including climate change. ii) Developed new supply chains, with companies specialized in waste management and circularity to increase the already high percentage of renewable material we use (65.70% in 2022 in our steel making company, and 26.65% in the group, but most of the remaining 73.35% is steel produced with renewable materials).
+As a result of these new supply chains in 2022 we avoided more than 20.000tn of landfill in relation to previous year, while reduced more than 800tn our raw material procurement, contributing to a reduction of 3000tn of emissions) iii) Develop new supply chains related to energy efficiency and decarbonization of energy.
+Two relevant projects in this area are 1) the global energy efficiency initiative, with our new supplier CoolPlanet, to implement digital energy management solutions and identify and implement energy saving initiatives, 2) Joint venture with Novargi to produce hydrogen, for sale to energy-intensive industrial sectors and transportation, based on a production process that uses urban streams valorisation, that has received a 4.5M€ grant for the EU under grant agreement No 101038968 Investment in R&D Yes Tubacex carries out a high level of R&D activity, consistently between 1% and 2% over sales.
 The program is reviewed and adjusted together with the company strategy, therefore evolving to adapt to new inputs.
 It should be noted that by 2030, 80% of TUBACEX's innovation efforts will be focused on developing solutions that reduce its customers' emissions, promote the circular economy or improve its environmental performance There are projects related to new products development, new technologies, performance improvement, and basic research within the R&D program.
 Much of the budget is dedicated to new products development.
-The breakdown of the recent and future projects (2020 and 2021), related to sustainability is: - 27% of the budget is dedicated to products targeting the green economy (i.e. products for the hydrogen value chain). - 30% of the budget is associated to CO2 emissions reduction, either targeting better efficiency or gas market development. - 5% of the budget is related to circular economy, mainly dedicated to production processes improvement by waste reduction or valorisation.
+The breakdown of the recent and future projects, related to sustainability is: - 30% of the budget is dedicated to products targeting the green economy (i.e. products for the hydrogen value chain).

+- 47% of the budget is associated to CO2 emissions reduction, either targeting better efficiency or gas market development. - 6% of the budget is related to circular economy, mainly dedicated to production processes improvement by waste reduction or valorisation.
 In addition, Tubacex is participating in and exploring different business initiatives, like a waste to H2 project, which has applied to the European Innovation Fund.
 Operations Yes As part of our risk assessment process, we identified that increasing carbon prices through taxes or other mechanisms may impact our operating costs and that ambitious reduction targets in both our internal and external emissions are needed to support our reputation with different stakeholders (clients, investors, banks, etc.).
-To respond to these risks, we defined in 2019 a Sustainability Strategy Roadmap, that includes Operations as one of the main priority lines, including actions like: - Improve the scrap recovery, classification, and sourcing to increase the scrap content of our steel making operations, reducing the use of pure metals and ferroalloys, thus significantly reducing our scope 3 emissions - Energy Efficiency Programme: Launched a global initiative, covering all manufacturing, logistics and commercial sites in the group, to optimize our energy consumption, including an Energy Management System, aligned with ISO 50001 requirements. - Investments in several key processes to improve yields of the hold and cold forming of hollows and tubes to reduce raw material consumptions. ·
+To respond to these risks, we defined in 2019 a Sustainability Strategy Roadmap, that includes Operations as one of the main priority lines, including actions like: - Improve the scrap recovery, classification, and sourcing to increase the scrap content of our steel making operations, reducing the use of pure metals and ferroalloys, thus significantly reducing our scope 3 emissions - Energy Efficiency Programme: Launched a global initiative, covering all manufacturing, logistics and commercial sites in the group, to optimize our energy consumption, including an Energy Management System, aligned with ISO 50001 requirements. - Investments in several key processes to improve yields of the hold and cold forming of hollows and tubes to reduce raw material consumptions.